EternalYoshi/UMVC3TrainingToolsExt/README.md

 The Endless Install/X Factor locks the timers at a silly high value, so turning it off WILL allow the timer to decrement, but the timer is so large it may be wiser to just restart training mode.

-Thanks to HKHaan, Sheep, Techs, and Ermaccer for their contributions that made this and the original git of this version possible.
+Thanks to HKHaan, Sheep, Techs, anotak, and Ermaccer for their contributions that made this and all previous incarnations of this possible.

 Features will be added to the next release when they are confirmed working problem free.